ondrejkracmar/PSMicrosoftEntraID/src/docs/Connect-PSMicrosoftEntraID.md

 ```

 ### -Credential
-The credentials to use to authenticate as a user.
+The username / password to authenticate with.

-Part of the Username and Password delegate authentication workflow.
+Part of the Resource Owner Password Credential (ROPC) workflow.
-Note: This workflow only works with cloud-only accounts and requires scopes to be pre-approved.

 ```yaml
 Type: System.Management.Automation.PSCredential